xyresh/BCSGN/README.md

 Make sure you copy your html files in either carz, moto or enginez and your image file Must be included in the img folder

+Push to this repo once your contribution is Ready https://github.com/xyresh/basedcarz